Adopting an Undersocialized Kitten

 Indoors or Outdoors?

-There are many reasons to keep cats indoors (see handout).
+There are many reasons to keep cats indoors.
 It is absolutely necessary to keep undersocialized kittens indoors, due to their timid nature, as well as the dangers they face outdoors.
 An undersocialized cat is more likely to run away if frightened by street noises or strangers and may never return.
 Their fear and related survival instincts make them quite adept at hiding during the day.
 Often they are too scared to come to their guardian and will need to be trapped.
 Your cat will be happy living an indoor-only life as long as you provide them with the necessary stimulation and exercise.

 Tips on Socializing Fearful Kittens: